Central Arizona Project (CAP)

 Background & History

 In the early 20th century, Central Arizona Project was a shared dream of Arizonans; a vision of water security and stability for future generations to enjoy their quality of life in a desert.
-Now that the 336-mile long water delivery system is a reality, the leadership of CAP is responsible for protecting and preserving what past generations were able to fund and build.
+Now that the 336-mile long water delivery system is a reality, the leadership of CAP is responsible for sustaining and managing what past generations were able to fund and build.

 Know Your Water